 For instance, a 3D printer can produce an intricately curved wall the same way it would create a straight one.
 Likewise, 3D-printed houses are more durable as structures take the shape of curvilinear forms instead of the usual rectilinear forms, giving them added stiffness.

 To date, Icon has built 24 3D-printed homes in the U.S. and Mexico.
 The houses in Mexico came after a partnership between the company and another housing non-profit, New Story.
 In both scenarios, the motive was to address the rising homelessness rate.

 First legally habitable 3-D printed home

 The success stories of 3D printing have been seen in other countries besides the U.S. and Mexico.
-In the Netherlands, a Dutch couple has become the first tenants of a fully 3D printed house.
+In the Netherlands, a Dutch couple became the first tenants of a fully 3D-printed house.
 Located in Eindhoven, the boulder-shaped concrete house was built as part of a five-home 3D printing scheme named Project Milestone.

-It is said to be Europe’s first legally habitable 3D-printed home.
-The single-storey structure was designed to resemble the shape of a boulder to blend with its natural surroundings.
+It was said to be Europe’s first legally habitable 3D-printed home.
+The single-story structure was designed to resemble the shape of a boulder to blend with its natural surroundings.

 “With 3D printing, we can ensure good quality housing that is affordable and resilient to disasters such as earthquakes and cyclones that people in low-quality homes are more vulnerable to,” he added.

 No doubt, this disruptive technology is gathering steam worldwide.
 It is slowly but steadily giving traditional builders a run for their money as it is efficient and twice as fast as conventional construction.
 Besides being affordable, 3D-printed houses are also eco-friendly, which makes a good case for sustainable housing.